-Compaction of sand, A‑1, A‑2, and A‑3 with 0 Plasticity index will not produce roller walk‑out using Type A compaction with a sheepsfoot roller because the sheepsfoot roller will penetrate the surface more than 75 mm (3 inches).
+Compaction of sand, A‑1, A‑2, and A‑3 with 0 Plasticity index will not produce roller walk‑out using Type A compaction with a sheepsfoot roller because the sheepsfoot roller will penetrate the surface more than 3 inches.
 Thus, the use of a sheepsfoot roller for proof that the required compaction has been achieved is not acceptable.
-A rubber‑tired roller, which has 1.4 Mpa (200 pounds per inch) width of roller, or a self propelled vibratory roller may be used with one pass per 25 mm (1 inch) of lift thickness provided the moisture content is adequate.
+A rubber‑tired roller, which has 200 pounds per inch width of roller, or a self propelled vibratory roller may be used with one pass per 1 inch of lift thickness provided the moisture content is adequate.
 If other rollers are used, a comparison with proctor density is required per Specification 2107.03, G.

 Sand embankment directly deposited by dredge pipe will obtain 95% of proctor density by the transporting of water flowing through the fill.
 For this method of placing sand, other methods of compaction (Specification 2107.03, G) may be required.
 Testing should be done at regular intervals and recorded in the field book.
-The time for this test is just after the free water leaves the top 200 mm (8 inches) of fill and can be done very quickly with a nuclear density gauge.
+The time for this test is just after the free water leaves the top 8 inches of fill and can be done very quickly with a nuclear density gauge.